MohammadArmaan/Nisal-Menu/readme.md

 ## Live Demo

-Check out the live demo of the Nisal Menu: [Nisal Menu Live](https://nisalmenu.netlify.app/)
+Check out the live demo of the Nisal Menu: [Nisal Menu](https://nisalmenu.netlify.app/)
 ## Developer

 This project is developed by Mohammad Armaan, a passionate web developer with expertise in front-end technologies and a keen interest in creating user-friendly and interactive web applications.
-You can learn more about him and his work on his [personal website](https://mohammadarmaan.netlify.app/).
+You can learn more about him and his work on his [Mohammad Armaan](https://mohammadarmaan.netlify.app/).

 ---